The slowest of trailblazers: Better DNA testing means trafficked turtles can go home

 They set the boxes down and open the tops up.
 Some of the box turtles pull themselves up and crane their little necks over the sides.
 Each one has a small radio transmitter epoxied to its shell to track its movements.

 Then the group members start to let the turtles free.
-Zarate’s eight-year-old son Max is part of the group.
+Zarate’s 8-year-old son Max is part of the group.
 “I’m putting this guy back in its home in the forest," he says.

-In less than a minute, the boxes are empty, the turtles have ambled into the woods.
+In less than a minute, the boxes are empty and the turtles have ambled into the woods.
 The group breaks into applause.

 Rodrigues is off to the side, taking it all in.
 He’s been waiting for this day for almost 30 years.
 He hopes the approach can serve as a model for releasing captive turtles.